macro-pad/pad/README.md

-The repo for the client side part which is running on the Raspery PI
+The repo for the client side part which is running on the Raspberry PI